papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 collator01: reports substrate_sub_libp2p_listeners_local_addresses is 2
 ```

-This test scenario checks if the nodes are running, if the parachain with ID 100 is registered within a certain timeframe (255 seconds in this example), and if the parachain block height is at least a certain number within a timeframe (in this case 10 within 255 seconds), and, if the nodes report some metrics.
-However, you can define any test scenario you want following the [Zombienet DSL](../testing.md) syntax.
+This test scenario checks to verify the following:
+-  the nodes are running
+- the parachain with ID 100 is registered within a certain timeframe (255 seconds in this example)
+- the parachain block height is at least a certain number within a timeframe (in this case, 10 within 255 seconds)
+- the nodes report metrics
+However, you can define any test scenario following the [Zombienet DSL](../testing.md) syntax.

 To run the test, execute the following command: